Quebec is Canada's French-speaking province.

 If this sounds a bit complicated, don’t worry!

-The Quebec Skilled Worker Program (QSWP) was created to attract qualified skilled foreign workers to immigrate to Canada so they can use their education, job skills, work experience and other talents to contribute to this province’s economy and society.
+The Quebec Skilled Worker Selection Program was created to attract qualified skilled foreign workers to immigrate to Canada so they can use their education, job skills, work experience and other talents to contribute to this province’s economy and society.

 If Quebec’s provincial government decides that you match the selection criteria desired for skilled foreign workers in its province and issues you a Quebec Selection Certificate, known in French as a Certificat de sélection du Québec (CSQ), you may then proceed to apply to the national government for Canadian immigration and a Permanent Resident Visa to Canada.